 Sunrise on Cape Tribulation Beach

-Get up out of bed and watch the sunrise on Cape Tribulation Beach, seriously I’m not a morning person but the sunrises were gorgeous here.
-Take a stroll either direction along the beach, it’s pretty both ways!
+Get up out of bed and watch the sunrise on Cape Tribulation Beach, seriously, I’m not a morning person, but the sunrises were gorgeous here.
+Take a stroll in either direction along the beach; it’s pretty both ways!